 YouTube on your site: it’s good for SEO, it looks great, and you can offer embedded rich content to your visitor’s.
 That’s great!
 Or not?

 Sure, it’s great.
 But if your website is aimed at visitors from the EU, you have to comply with the GDPR.
 And according to the GDPR, you cannot place tracking cookies without consent.
-When you embed YouTube on your site, placing tracking cookies is exactly what happens: YouTube is part of Google, and we all know (or should know) that Google makes it’s money with your visitor’s data.
+When you embed YouTube on your site, placing tracking cookies is precisely what happens: YouTube is part of Google, and we all know (or should know) that Google makes its money with your visitor’s data.
 That’s why it’s free 🙂

 YouTube no cookie

 Wait: we have a solution: the youtube no cookie URL.
 Replace the URL of your youtube video youtube.com with youtube-nocookie.com, and you have a no cookie solution.
 You think.
 But you’re mistaken: the no cookie name for this URL is misleading, at least.
 Yes: the nocookie URL does not place cookies…. until you hit the play button.
 Then the user gets cookies, still without consent.
 That’s why Google refers to this method as the “delayed cookie option“.

 How to show your video’s in a compliant way